 - It only requires simple ingredients that you can find at any grocery and/or liquor store.

-- Its sweetness can be tailored to your preferences by adjusting the sugar syrup.
+- Its sweetness can be tailored to your preferences by adjusting the simple syrup.

 - It’s beautiful and feels very fancy, especially when it’s served in a coupe glass.